oneeve8/kobble-data/content/videonarrativehowto.md

 I will show you how, and if you forget, simply refer back to the instructions in our Markdown notes file.

-For an image, simply use an exclamation
+For an image, simply use an exclamation point before a set of brackets containing the video name, followed by parenthesis containing the image link.

+For a video
 Folder
 Link
 Channel Group